 Problems to Avoid

 The style and arrangement of an effectively written memo can differ because no two policies, nor their intended audience of readers, are exactly the same.
 Nevertheless, before you submit your policy memo, be sure you proofread the document so that you avoid these common problems.
 If you identify one or more of them, you should rewrite or re-organize the content accordingly.

 1. Acknowledge the Law of Unintended Consequences.
 No policy analysis is complete until you have identified for whom the policy actions are supposed to benefit and identify what groups may be impacted by the consequences of their implementation.
 Review your memo and make sure you have clearly delineated who could be helped and who could be potentially harmed or excluded from benefiting from your recommended policy actions.
 As noted by Wilcoxen, this is also important because describing who may or may not benefit can help you anticipate which stakeholder groups will support your policy recommendations and which groups will likely oppose it.
 Calculating potential "winners" and "losers" will help reveal how much it may cost to compensate those groups excluded from benefiting.
 By building this compensation into your policy recommendations, you are better able to show the reader how to reduce political obstacles.

-2. Anticipate the reader's questions -- examine your recommended courses of action and identify any open-ended, declarative, indeterminate, or ambiguous statements that could lead the reader to have to ask further questions.
+2. Anticipate the Reader's Questions.
+Examine your recommended courses of action and identify any open-ended, declarative, indeterminate, or ambiguous statements that could lead the reader to have to ask further questions.
 For example, you declare that the most important factor supporting school choice among parents is distance from home.
-Without clarification or additional information, this could lead the reader to ask numerous questions, such as, why or by what means do you know this, or what distance is considered to be too far?
-Or, what factors contribute to parent's decision about school choice and distance from schools?
-What age group does this most apply to?
-Clarify these types of open-ended statements so that your policy can be more fully understood.
+Without clarification or additional information, this could lead the reader to ask numerous questions, such as, why or by what means do you know this, what distance is considered to be too far, what factors contribute to parent's decision about school choice and distance from schools, or what age group does this most apply to.
+Clarify these types of open-ended statements so that your policy recommendations can be more fully understood and accepted as valid.